roccomuso/netcat/README.md

 #### `serve()`

-The `serve` method accepts either a string (indicating a file name) or a Readable stream.
+The `serve` method accepts either a string (indicating a file name), a Readable stream or a Buffer.
 When you pass a readable stream the keepalive method could cause the stream to be consumed at the first request and no more can be served (The stream is not cached in a buffer).

 ## Events